sfzinstruments/SamsSonor/README.md

 ## Description

-From the Sam Green's [original website]:
+From the Sam Greene's [original website]:

 > This is my Sonor Force 3001 sampled and painstakingly placed into EXS24.
 There at least 4 velocity levels for each sound.
 Many more for the snare and kick.